Robinlovelace/open-gat/README.md

 <!-- Should that heading omit the "Introduction:" part? -->

-Transport planning is an applied discipline involving the design and placement of physical infrastructure, including highways, railways, cycleways and footways (O’Flaherty and Bell 1997; Parkin 2018).
+Transport planning is an applied discipline involving the design and placement of physical infrastructure, especially ways, including highways, railways, cycleways and footways (O’Flaherty and Bell 1997;
+Parkin 2018).
 It also involves visioning transport futures and making the economic and political case for change (Timms, Tight, and Watling 2014).
 Successful transport plans are therefore a combination of geographically specific recommendations (e.g. “build this way here”) and long-term strategies guided by citywide, regional and even national visions (e.g. “imagine the benefits of making the city free from private cars by 2030”).
 The rewards can be great: transport planners who have designed — and helped to implement — plans appropriate to the needs of an area leave a legacy that will benefit people and the environment for generations to come.\[1\]

 Transport planning can be considered as “more of an art than a technique”, although *good* transport plans also rely on robust